ddmitov/perl-executing-browser/README.md

 * No history and cache.
   JavaScript functions ``window.history.back()``, ``window.history.forward()`` and ``window.history.go()`` are disabled.
 * No file can be downloaded on hard disk.
-* No support for plugins and HTML 5 video.
+* No plugins and HTML 5 video.

 ## History
 PEB was started as a simple GUI for personal databases in 2013 by Dimitar D. Mitov.